MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 Check out [*Progressive Web App debugging*](..\devtools-guide\debugger\progressive-web-apps.md) for more on using these tools in Microsoft Edge.

 For similar functionality in Chrome DevTools, see [*Tools for PWA Developers*](https://developers.google.com/web/ilt/pwa/tools-for-pwa-developers#simulate_mobile_devices).
-For Firefox Developer Tools, check out the [*about:debugging*](https://developer.mozilla.org/en-US/docs/Tools/about:debugging#Workers) and [*Storage Inspector*](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector) from Mozilla's docs.
+For Firefox Developer Tools, check out the [*about:debugging*](https://developer.mozilla.org/en-US/docs/Tools/about:debugging#Workers) and [*Storage Inspector*](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector).

 #### Local debugging with Edge DevTools